mbakalarski/netclab/README.md

-### vLab
+### netclab
-The idea is to set up virtual testbed with mix of VM and container images,<br>
+NETwork Containerized LAB is a tool to set up virtual testbed with mix of VM and container images,<br>
 e.g. Cisco csr1000v and Juniper cRPD or Nokia SR Linux.<br>
 I've used KubeVirt for unified control plane and Multus to have more interfaces in virtual routers.<br>